gravitational/teleport/rfd/0074-sftp-support.md

 #### Roles

-A role option `disable_file_copy` will be added that will define if file copying via scp/rcp or sftp protocols will be allowed.
-This role option will be false by default.
+A role option `ssh_file_copying` will be added that will define if file copying via scp/rcp or sftp protocols will be allowed.
+This role option will be true by default.

-If a user has multiple roles that have different values for `disable_file_copy`, then file copying will be disabled if the role restricting file copying matches the server the user is trying to access.
+If a user has multiple roles that have different values for `ssh_file_copying`, then file copying will be disabled if the role restricting file copying matches the server the user is trying to access.
 For example: